-NOTE: The frequencies available depend on the chartplotter, sounder modules, and transducer being used.
+NOTE: The frequencies available depend on the device and trandsucers being used.

 Adjusting the frequency helps adapt the sonar for your particular goals and the present depth of the water.

 Higher frequencies use narrow beam widths, and are better for high-speed operation and rough sea conditions.
 Bottom definition and thermocline definition can be better when using a higher frequency.